Stash review 2023

 Pricing

 Like a few rivals (including Acorns and Ellevest), Stash offers managed portfolios for a monthly fee.
-While Stash’s monthly fee ($3, $9) is not high in an absolute sense, it may be quite pricey when judged by the standards of the rest of the industry.
+While Stash’s monthly fee ($3, $9) is not high in an absolute sense, it’s expensive compared to the rest of the industry.
 The industry generally prices on how much you have invested with the company, that is, your assets under management.

 For example, with just $1,000 in your account and using Stash’s entry-level tier at $3 per month, you’re paying $36 per year or 3.6 percent.
 That compares to an industry standard of 0.25 percent, or about $2.50 for every $1,000 invested.
-That’s not a lot of money in the aggregate, certainly, but if you’re working with a smaller portfolio, every dollar counts.
+But the fee becomes more atrocious if you’re only investing small sums.
+With a modest $100 in your account, you’re forking over a whopping 36 percent in fees each year.

 Basic managed portfolio and lack of clarity on investments

 The Stash managed portfolio is the most basic portfolio in this space, with just three preset investment options – a conservative, a medium and an aggressive portfolio.
-As mentioned above, these portfolios are constructed using just a handful of ETFs, the details of which are a bit difficult to determine unless you actually sign up for an account.
+As mentioned above, these portfolios are constructed using just a handful of ETFs, the details of which are a bit murky unless you actually sign up for an account.

 While this portfolio approach is vanilla in its sophistication, it should work acceptably.
 So much in investing is unnecessarily complex, though sometimes complexity does provide extra juice.